bixb922/crank-organ/doc-software/README.md

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.

+# If you want to try out the software
+To see this software in operation, you need a ESP32-S3 development board (such as a DEVKIT-C board) with at least 1 MB of RAM.
+You can install the software as documented here, and then connect with a browser and navigate and use all functions.

+The only thing you won't be able is to hear music...

 # Main menu and navigation
 The home page has the main menu and shows detailed battery use information.